crusher-dev/documentation/blog/2020-08-19-memory-mapping-deep-dive.md

 ## Storage performance

-So first it's important to understand that QuestDB stores it's data in columnar format.
+So first it's important to understand that Crusher stores it's data in columnar format.
 We store each column of data in a file.
 So for every column of data, there is a file.